osc-em/oscem-converter-extracted/README.md

-# Conversions
+# OSC-EM Converter for Extracted Metadata

-Converts a flat json into data conforming to the OSC-EM schema.
+Converts a flat key-value metadata extracted from a dataset into data conforming to the OSC-EM schema.

+## Overview

+Metadata from various file types can often be represented as a series of key-value pairs.
+To convert this metadata into terms that conform to the OSC-EM schema, a CSV file is used to map each key to a corresponding OSC-EM slot.
+This converter is designed to handle such transformations and can be used as a standalone tool.
+However, it is more commonly integrated into other extraction tools, such as the [life science extractor](https://github.com/osc-em/oscem-extractor-life/) and the [materials science extractor](https://github.com/osc-em/oscem-extractor-materials/).
+These tools internally produce flat key-value data structures, which are then processed by this converter to generate the final OSC-EM JSON output.

 ## Usage

 The converter can take any **flat json** to convert to OSC-EM, provided a mapping table in form of `.csv` .
 The csv needs to follow a similar approach to the [default one](csv/ls_conversions.csv) for life sciences, albeit at a reduced complexity, like the ones for [materials science](#materials-science-ms_conversions_emdcsv-ms_conversions_przcsv).
 It requires the following columns:

 - **oscem**: The OSC-EM field to map to.
 Fields are `.` separated for nesting.
 The `[N]` notation is used for arrays.
 - **fromformat**: What the key is called in the input format json.
 - **optionals**: If there are any optional namings that might map to the same field, at an increased priority if present.
 - **units**: The unit of any given field, if applicable.
 - **crunch**: The conversion factor to arrive at your desired output unit, based on the value in the input json.
 - **type**: The type of the field.
 Allowed values are: Int, String, Float64, Bool.

-When using the Converter as a standalone tool, you can compile it using the `cmd/convert_cli/` path, then:
+When using the converter as a standalone tool, you can compile it using the `cmd/convert_cli/` path, then:

 ```sh
 go build main.go
 ```

 It accepts the following inputs:

 - `-i`: input json
 - `-o`: output filename (optional, will take directory name if none provided)
 - `-map`: path to the mapping file described above
 - `-cs`: allows you to provide the cs (spherical aberration) value for your instrument (optional)
 - `-gain_flip_rotate`: allows to provide instructions on gainreference flipping if needed (optional)

 If you want to use it inside of another go application you can also just import it as a module using:

 ```sh
 import github.com/oscem/Converter
 ```